 And fades away like morning dew

-“Gwendolyn” (Roger McNamee).
-Performed by the Flying Other Brothers at Union Square, San Francisco, CA on 9/5/2005.
+“Gwendolyn” (Roger McNamee) was performed by the Flying Other Brothers at Union Square, San Francisco, CA on 9/5/2005.
 Featuring Bill Bennett (bass), TBone Tony Bove (harmonica, vocals), Bert Keely (guitar), Ann McNamee (vocals, percussion), Roger McNamee (guitar, vocals), Jimmy Sanchez (drums), Pete Sears (keyboards), and Barry Sless (guitar).
 Published by Fobros Music.

 Pete Sears takes a solo on keyboards and Barry Sless takes a solo on lead guitar on this song, performed outside in the heart of the financial district of San Francisco.